What kind of games does HoGS play?

 For most meetings we supply free tea and coffee, and players often bring refreshments to share, so there are usually chips, snacks, dips and nibbles, soft drinks etc. Whilst we often have a little wine or beer around, we’ve never seen it abused; it’s indulged in only moderately.

-At our Good Games events, because there is a working cafe contained within the store, we cannot take in food or drink to consume during the event.
-There are plenty of snacks and drinks to purchase there at very reasonable prices though!
+At our Good Games and New Sydney events, we can order food in-house since both have kitchens.
+There are also plenty of snacks and drinks to purchase at very reasonable prices.

-In the months which have a fifth weekend, we run a special event of some kind which vary from Family Friendly Games afternoons to full 12 hour days of gaming.
+In the months which have a fifth weekend, we run a special event of some kind which vary from visiting new venues to full 12-hour gaming days.
 Keep an eye on the calendar and Facebook page for details of these!

 Do I need to bring games?